Factbox: Who is hoping to be Britain's next prime minister?

 Planning to run:

-The former foreign minister is May’s most outspoken critic on Brexit.
-He resigned from the cabinet in July in protest at her handling of the exit negotiations.
+The face of the official campaign to leave the European Union, Johnson resigned as foreign minister in July in protest at May’s handling of the exit negotiations.

 On Thursday the BBC reported he had told The British Insurance Brokers’ Association, “Of course I’m going to go for it.”